marcpaterno/spack_retreat/plan-for-standard-builds.md

 4. A PR that fixes a bug in an old release of LArSoft reported by an experiment will only be merged into the bug fix branch of that release if the CI system for the experiment passes, and if the PR breaks no existing CI that had been passing before the PR.
 Each experiment is expected to keep a branch of their own repositories to be used for CI testing of any bug fix versions of LArSoft that the experiment requests.

-## Notes on experiment use of standard builds
+## Notes on Experiment Use of Standardb Builds

 * Each standard build will be created using a specific version of Spack, along with relevant external recipe repositories and required external system packages.